Former Sen. Harry Reid undergoes surgery for pancreatic cancer

 "Spoken to family and it seems @SenatorReid's operation went well.
 We are all praying for dear Harry’s speedy recovery," he tweeted Monday afternoon.

 Reid retired from the Senate at the end of 2016 after a 30-year career in politics.
-He announced his retirement in March 2015 — shortly after undergoing two rounds of eye surgery following a calamitous, New Year’s Day exercise accident.
+He announced that he would not seek re-election in March 2015 — months after undergoing two rounds of eye surgery following a calamitous, New Year’s Day exercise accident at his Nevada home.

+The accident happened when an elastic exercise band broke, striking Reid in the face and causing him to fall, his spokesman Adam Jentleson said.
+Reid struck some equipment as he fell, breaking multiple bones near his right eye and breaking several ribs.

+A former marathon runner, Reid dislocated a shoulder and suffered a contusion above his left eye when he slipped and fell after an early morning run in the rain back in May 2011.
+In October 2012, he suffered rib and hip contusions in a chain-reaction car crash.

 The 78-year-old currently serves alongside former Speaker of the House John Boehner, R-Ohio, as co-chair of the MGM Resorts International Public Policy Institute.